dinesh-it/Github-Youtrack-Check/README.md

 * Install all the perl modules required using `cpanm` command `cpanm <modlist`

-* Start github web hook listener
+* Start github web hook listener and spool service `github_web_hook.pl daemon -m production -l http://*:3000`
-`./github_web_hook.pl daemon -l https://*:3000`

 * Now a micro service to listen for github web hook is ready at your server on port 3000.
 * Configure your Github web hook with address pointing to `http://<yourhost>:3000/check_youtrack` for `push` and `pull_request` event types.
     * Web Hook settings can be found at Github.com Repository->settings->Hooks
 * You should start seeing the request coming to your microservice on each push to github now.
-* Start youtrack ticket check service/spooler
-`./check_spooler.pl`

 Additionally there is a helper script to force check a pull request without waiting for github web hook.
 `./scripts/add_pull_request.pl 'repo_owner' 'repo_name' 'pull_request_number'`

 Thats all, green tick marks (if comment has valid ticket) or red cross mark (if commits does not have a valid youtrack ticket) will appear for each commits you push to github now.

-Note: Configure both services via daemon or systemd to auto restart.
+Note: Configure the service via daemon or systemd to auto restart on exception.

 * To test if the service is up and running there is a probe path supported by the service - hit `http://<yourhost>:3000/ghyt-ci` and you should see json output with status 'ok' to make sure the service is running.